China ‘enemy’ reference was removed from spy case evidence ‘to fit Tory policy’

 “Drafts of a statement provided to (Mr Powell) included the term ‘enemy’ but he removed this term from the final draft as it did not reflect government policy,” the letter reads.

-The CPS dropped the charges, issued under the Official Secrets Act, against Christopher Cash and Christopher Berry in September, a month before a trial was due to take place.
+The CPS dropped the charges against Christopher Cash and Christopher Berry in September, a month before a trial was due to take place.

 Both men, who deny wrongdoing, had been accused of passing secrets to Beijing.